njumyq/Easy-permeability-prediction-for-porous-media/README.md

         return x
 ```

-You can adjust the network structure and hyperparameters according to the output results.
+You can adjust the network structure and hyperparameters according to your hardware equipment.
 It should also be noted that the loss gradient of the LSTM model is unstable, and the loss function curve and the score curve are difficult to converge.
 You can conduct multiple model tests with the same parameters at the same time to obtain the best prediction results.